isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 - [GNU Octave](https://www.gnu.org/software/octave/) - I believe Octave is often used a FOSS alternative for MatLab, but I don't use either, so I'm not sure.
 I've been told that it is quite powerful and functional, however.
 [Linux, Mac, Windows]
 - [KNIME](https://www.knime.org/knime) - Graphical programming is easier to get into than scripting languages like R or Python.
 Large code-base, many modules for data-mining.
 Growing user-base.
 Note that this is still technically FOSS, even though the KNIME organization has some enterprise tools as well.
 [Linux, Mac, Windows]
 - [Weka](http://www.cs.waikato.ac.nz/ml/weka/) - Another nice data-mining program.
 Weka libraries can also be brought into KNIME as plugins.
 [Linux,Mac, Windows]
-- [Orange](http://orange.biolab.si/) - Another powerful data-miner and stats package with a really beatiful and intuitive graphical programming interface.
+- [Orange](http://orange.biolab.si/) - Another powerful data-miner and stats package with a really beautiful and intuitive graphical programming interface.
 Orange is now my main recommendation for folks who want to step up from spreadsheet land to the next level of scientific computing, but who are intimidated by command-line interfaces and scripting.
 Orange is easy to use, and has great tutorials.
 There is a native Python API, so you can grow with it.
-It includes a lot of great addons and wonderful output graphics. *Highly recommended*!
-[Linux, Mac, Windows]
+It includes a lot of great addons and wonderful output graphics. **Highly recommended!** [Linux, Mac, Windows]
 - [PSPP](https://www.gnu.org/software/pspp/) - Quite literally a FOSS replacement for SPSS.
 Not as fully functional as other solutions above, but works for basic analyses and data manipulation.
 Getting better all the time.
 [Linux, Mac, Windows]
 - [PAST](http://folk.uio.no/ohammer/past/) - Perhaps more comfortable for people used to a "spreadsheet" interface to statistics.
 Many, many, more, and more robust analyses are possible in PAST than in any normal spreadsheet, however.
 NOTE: It has come to my attention that the source-code for PAST is not made available.
 It's also released under a slightly more restrictive lisence than is true open-source software.
 Thus, it is clearly not true FOSS.
 At the moment, I'm leaving it on this list as a special dispensation because it's a very useful piece of software that is *almost* FOSS.
 But I may eventually decide to remove it.
 [Windows, Mac]